simoncblyth/opticks/notes/issues/geant4_opticks_integration/optical_step_collection.rst

 * Revisit optical step collection within cfg4-, add natural collection of both Cerenkov and Scintillation process steps into one buffer

-* The OpticksMgr integration  will need to happen in a new package, but the G4 level step collection can be developed first with cfg4- and tested on genstep file basis with OpticksMgrTest
+* The OpticksMgr integration  will need to happen in new package **okg4-** but the G4 level step collection can be developed first with cfg4- and tested on genstep file basis with OpticksMgrTest

+* generalize genstep material code mapping/lookup

 Review old collection with G4DAEChroma